djryanj/WhatTheHack/035-HubAndSpoke/Student/01-HubNSpoke-basic.md

    - PSK: `AVerySecure&StrongKey`
    - Enable BGP: `True`
 1. Validate that the VPN gateways have connected.
-1. Adjust the NSG on the NIC of `onprem-vm` to accept connections inbound from your external IP to ports 22 and 80 of the _private_ IP address of the VM (172.1.0.4)
+1. Adjust the NSG on the NIC of `onprem-vm` to accept connections inbound from your external IP to ports 22 of the _private_ IP address of the VM (172.16.10.4)
 1. Adjust the NSG's of the NICs of the "cloud VMs" to accept traffic destined to tcp/80 (HTTP) from anywhere to their local Virtual Network.
+1. Browse to the public IP of one of the cloud VMs and observe the running web page.

 ### Explore the deployed environment